McBlankenburg/SkyTrader24/README.md

 # SkyTrader24

-SkyTrader24 is a microservices-based application built with Java, Spring Boot, Spring Cloud, Spring Data JPA, Spring Security, and Kafka message broker.
+SkyTrader24 is a microservices-based application built with -Java,
+-maven
+-Spring (Boot, Cloud, Data JPA, Security)
+-Apache Kafka
+-Docker
+-Kubernetes

 It consists of several services, including Customer, Notification, Order, Payment, Trade, and Weather, providing a platform for trading activities.
-This application is developed as part of my portfolio to showcase my skills as a mid-level Java developer.
+This application is developed as part of my portfolio as a demonstration application.

 ## Directory Structure